KaiEkkrin/hexland/README.md

 # Hexland

 This project contains the source code for [Wall & Shadow](https://wallandshadow.io).
+It is available under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0) -- see the LICENSE file.
+Versions of the source code prior to the creation of the LICENSE file (made when the repository was private) are covered by that license too.

 ## Building it